markaggar/Water-Monitor/README.md

 ### Session detection
 1) Session starts when flow goes from 0 to >0
 2) Within-session gaps are tolerated up to Gap Tolerance
-3) After flow stops, the Continuity Window ensures short pauses don’t end the session prematurely
+3) After flow stops, the session remains open for the Gap Tolerance; if flow resumes within the tolerance, it’s one session
-4) The session finalizes after the continuity window elapses with no resumed flow
+4) The session finalizes once the gap tolerance elapses with no resumed flow
 5) The session is recorded if it meets minimum volume and duration thresholds

 Gap handling example